Berwyn Route 66 Museum

-The Berwyn Route 66 Museum was a small not-for-profit facility, located in Berwyn, Illinois, that documented the history of the former U.S. Route 66.
-It has been closed now.
+The Berwyn Route 66 Museum was a small not-for-profit facility, located at 7003 Ogden Ave, in Berwyn, Illinois, and which documented the history of the former U.S. Route 66.
+The museum closed in late 2016 or early 2017.

 Context

 The path of Route 66 traveled through the city of Berwyn along Ogden Avenue, a main thoroughfare through Chicago and its western suburbs; the section of the route that passed through Berwyn was known as Automobile Row during the route’s heyday.
 In Illinois, the original path of the former Route 66 has been federally designated a National Scenic Byway known as the Illinois Route 66 Scenic Byway, so that Ogden Avenue is once again part of Historic Route 66.

 The museum opened in January 2011 in a storefront at 7003 W. Ogden Ave. and shared space with the Berwyn Arts Council, a local community arts organization that had a small gallery within the museum.
 The museum's mission was to discover, present and preserve the history and culture of Route 66, in particular the section that passed through Berwyn.
 The museum’s executive director was Jon Fey, who is also a board member of the arts council.
 Information, artifacts and memorabilia about Route 66 and Automobile Row were stored and displayed at the museum, which also made its data available to researchers by appointment.
 The museum was staffed entirely by volunteers; its docent was Myles Slaughter, and Tony Lavorato was in charge of collections research.